Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Why Gold Maintains Value

 Cultural acceptance: Every civilization valued gold independently.
-This universal appeal transcends individual cultures, creating global demand and acceptance as store of value.
+This universal appeal creates global demand and acceptance as a store of value.

 Investment Approaches